futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 nextvs :: Context label weight -> [Vertex]
 ```

-`dfs` is a recursicve function that takes a list of input vertices and a graph
+`dfs` is a recursive function that takes a list of input vertices and a graph
 and returns a list of vertices sorted by traversing the graph in DFS-style.
 If the graph or their input vertices are empty it returns the empty list,
 otherwise it takes the current vertex `v` and `match`es it against the graph.